-A No-Fail Guide To This Summer’s Easiest Cocktail
+A No-Fail Guide To The Paloma, Summer’s Easiest Cocktail

-It’s time for this simple tequila-grapefruit drink to finally step out from the long shadow of the margarita and take its rightful place as one of the all-time best tequila cocktails.
+It’s time for the simple tequila-grapefruit drink the paloma to finally step out from the long shadow of the margarita and take its rightful place as one of the all-time best tequila cocktails.

-Why now?
-Because this summer’s vibe is all about wanting nice things but, at the same time, not having to work too hard for them or deal with any fussy recipes.
+Summer’s vibe is all about wanting nice things but, at the same time, not having to work too hard for them or deal with any fussy recipes.
 The bright, bubbly and easy-to-make paloma checks all these boxes—especially now that a couple of new and tasty grapefruit sodas have been released, promising to make this cocktail even more delicious.

 Paloma basics